 To give a little bit of context, I had always been interested in the usage of psychedelics and had even worked on writing papers at university on shamanic practice and the use of hallucinogens.
 My main focus at the time was studying shamanic experience and the various rituals associated with it from the perspective of performance.
 The dances and accessories related to such rituals had always greatly interested me.

 The circle of loneliness and anxiety had also taken its toll on the writing and teaching jobs I held then.
-I slowly forgot how to maintain my relationships with people, and was beginning to lose out on friends.
+I slowly forgot how to maintain my relationships with people, and was beginning to lose friends.
 The biggest shock was that I couldn’t find the energy in the morning to get up and go to rehearsals or even sit at night to write creatively.
 It was then that I realized, when something I loved so dearly had also slipped out of my life, that there was something I needed to do about it.

 I entered a variety of online community workshops, on yoga and trust-sharing.
 It was here than I made a friend who herself had suffered enormous grief in her life, having lost her family to a boating accident.
 We connected instantly and started discussing the various ways we had tried to cope with our losses.
 When she mentioned micro-dosing, I told her my past of studying some of these psychoactive plants and my skepticism in using them for mental well-being.
 She described for me in great detail the effects of micro-dosing psilocybin, the absolute safety in its consumption and in what was most apparent to me, the remarkable transformation I could see in her myself.
 I was quite convinced after a week or two and decided to partake of psilocybin in its natural form and ordered my first batch of dried mushrooms online.